KazanExpress/wms-backend-test-task/README.md

 Add activity logging through Kafka.
 All requests should be sent to Apache Kafka.
 Records have to contain information about the incoming request and the outgoing response.

 ## Submission
-Zip archive with repository.
+Zip archive with repository to hr@kazanexpress.ru with subject `test-java-backend`.
 The archive shouldn't contain any binaries except mvn/gradle wrappers.
 ## Good luck!